-- 1. The Registry shall send to the requesting person an image file version of the translated text, with the footer bearing the watermark and the month. - 2.
+- 1. The Registry shall send to the requesting person an image file version of the translated text, with the footer bearing the watermark phrase "Official Court Translation and the month. - 2.
 Upon request, a Word version of the translated text shall also be sent.
 Such text shall not have the footer described in sub-regulation 1.

-Problems arising during the translation process
+Problems Issues arising during the from translation process

 - 1. If the official translation sent to the requesting person gives rise to subsequent queries, the requesting person shall contact the Registry. - 2.
-In the event of conflicting deadlines for texts submitted by different requesting persons, the Registrar shall determine which text has priority.
+In the event of conflicting deadlines for texts submitted by different requesting persons and respecting the priority levels in Regulation 57 above, the Registrar shall determine which text has priority.

-Procedures in respect of restriction and deprivation of liberty
+Section 3 Procedures in respect of restriction and deprivation of liberty